tobias-fritz/tobias-fritz/README.md

 ### About me

 I am a MSc student in Protein Biochemistry @ Stockholm University.
-I am interested in computational biochemstry, biophysics, data science and everything in-between.
+I am interested in computational biochemstry, biophysics, machine learning data science and everything in-between.
 In my studies I focus on protein and membrane chemistry and biophysics.
 I have practical experience in molecular modelling, qunatum chemistry and hybrid QM/MM MD methods.
 On this page you will find work related and leisurly programming!

 ### My tools and programming languages